Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/service-locator-architecture.md

 The [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) interface defines two events that provide notifications of when services are added to or removed from a language.

-The [ServiceAdded](xref:ActiproSoftware.Text.Utility.IServiceLocator.ServiceAdded) event fires whenever a service is added to the language.
-Likewise the [ServiceRemoved](xref:ActiproSoftware.Text.Utility.IServiceLocator.ServiceRemoved) event fires whenever a service is removed from the language.
+The [ServiceAdded](xref:ActiproSoftware.Text.Utility.IServiceLocator.ServiceAdded) event is raised whenever a service is added to the language.
+Likewise, the [ServiceRemoved](xref:ActiproSoftware.Text.Utility.IServiceLocator.ServiceRemoved) event is raised whenever a service is removed from the language.

 ## Sample: Registering a Lexer